-The Issuer qualifies as a mortgage bank which, as the mortgagee, enjoys enhanced protection with regard to the receivables or parts of those receivables under Mortgage Loans which constitute Ordinary Cover Assets included in the Cover Pool used to cover the obligations of the Issuer from the Czech Covered Bonds (i.e., their aggregate nominal value and the value of the proportionate yield).
-Where real property is sold by way of judicial auction, the receivables of the Issuer as a mortgage bank (or as the mortgagee) will be satisfied in priority to any other receivables of all other creditors and shall be satisfied immediately following only the deduction of the costs associated with the foreclosure auctions.
+The Issuer qualifies as a mortgage bank which, as the mortgagee, enjoys enhanced protection with regard to the receivables or parts of those receivables under Mortgage Loans which constitute Ordinary Cover Assets included in the Cover Pool, which are used to cover the obligations of the Issuer from the Czech Covered Bonds (i.e., their aggregate nominal value and the value of the proportionate yield).
+Where real property securing a Mortgage Loan is sold by way of judicial auction, the receivables of the Issuer as a mortgage bank (or as the mortgagee) will be satisfied in priority to any other receivables of all other creditors of the mortgagor and shall be satisfied immediately following only the deduction of the costs associated with the foreclosure auctions.

 Since 1 May 2000, a creditor whose claim is secured by a mortgage over real property does not need to resort to the sale of that property by way of judicial auction even in cases where the owner of the real property disagrees with the sale of the real property.
-According to Czech Act No. 26/2000 Coll., on Public Auctions, (the Czech Public Auctions Act), the mortgagee may propose the implementation of an involuntary public auction, provided that the receivable has been confirmed by an enforceable court decision, enforceable arbitral decision or was documented by way of an enforceable notarial or executor's deed, which contains the particulars prescribed by applicable law.
-If the mortgagee provides an affidavit in the form of a notarial deed that he has an unsettled claim against the debtor, which is not in the process of being settled, an involuntary auction can be implemented even if the mortgage over the real property was inscribed or registered in the Czech Real Estate Register (in Czech, katastr nemovitostí) prior to 1 May 2000.
+According to Czech Act No. 26/2000 Coll., on Public Auctions, as amended (the Czech Public Auctions Act), the mortgagee may propose the implementation of an involuntary public auction, provided that the receivable has been confirmed by an enforceable court decision, enforceable arbitral decision or was documented by way of an enforceable notarial or executor's deed, which contains the particulars prescribed by applicable law.
+If the mortgagee provides an affidavit in the form of a notarial deed that he has an unsettled claim against the debtor, which is not in the process of being settled, an involuntary auction can be implemented even if the mortgage over the real property was inscribed or registered in the Czech Real Estate Register (in Czech, katastr nemovitosti) prior to 1 May 2000.
+As from 1 December 2016, the mortgaged property may be sold no earlier than six months after the mortgage enotified the mortgagor of the commencement of the enforcement of the pledge.

-An estimate of the value of the auctioned real property must be prepared in the form of an expert opinion and must not be older than six months as of the date of the auction.
-Information, the publication of which is required by law, or information published voluntarily by the auction participants is publicly accessible at a designated website.
+A valuation of the auctioned real property must be prepared in the form of an expert opinion and must not be older than six months as of the date of the auction.
+Information, the publication of which is required by law, or information published voluntarily by the auction participants is publicly accessible on a designated website.